Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Experiments

-Since PCA is usually served as a precursor to classification task, we also evaluate the utility of the queried data by projecting the dataset onto the subspace spanned by the first 20 PCs obtained from various noisy covariance matrices, and then measure the classification accuracy using the projected data.
+Since PCA usually serves as a precursor to classification task, we also evaluate the utility of the queried data by projecting the dataset onto the subspace spanned by the first 20 PCs obtained from various noisy covariance matrices, and then measure the classification accuracy using the projected data.
 The higher the classification accuracy, the higher the utility of the perturbed covariance matrix.
 In the experiments, we use $60\%$ and $40\%$ of the dataset for training and testing, respectively, and the classification algorithm is the linear SVM.
 Note that the accuracy of the non-private baseline (i.e., classification using the original dataset project onto the first 20 PCs of the original covariance matrix) is $96.89\%$.

-\textbf{Comparing Mechanisms.} In addition to the output perturbation mechanisms, we also consider the principal components obtained from 3 task-specific differentially private algorithms designed specially for PCA, i.e., (i) PPCA \cite{chaudhuri2012near}, which generates privacy-preserving components by sampling orthonormal matrices from matrix Bingham distribution parametermized by the original non-private empirical covariance matrix scaled by the privacy budget, (ii) MOD-SULQ \cite{chaudhuri2012near}, which directly perturbs the covariance matrix using carefully calibrated Gaussian noise, and (iii) the Wishart mechanism \cite{jiang2016wishart}, which perturbs the empirical covariance matrices using noise attributed to the Wishart distribution.
+\textbf{Comparisons with other Mechanisms.} In addition to the output perturbation mechanisms, we also consider the principal components obtained from 3 task-specific differentially private algorithms designed specially for PCA, i.e., (i) PPCA \cite{chaudhuri2012near}, which generates privacy-preserving components by sampling orthonormal matrices from the matrix Bingham distribution parametermized by the original non-private empirical covariance matrix scaled by the privacy budget, (ii) MOD-SULQ \cite{chaudhuri2012near}, which directly perturbs the covariance matrix using calibrated Gaussian noise, and (iii) the Wishart mechanism \cite{jiang2016wishart}, which perturbs the empirical covariance matrices using noise attributed to the Wishart distribution.

+\textbf{Results.} In this experiment, we vary $\epsilon$ from $0.2$ to $1.6$ and set $\delta = 10^{-7}$ for all the comparing mechanisms and let the privacy budget of the R1SMG be only $1/10^7$ of the others according to the discussion in Remark~\ref{epsilon-remark} (more fair comparison results obtained by letting all the other mechanisms use the same $\epsilon$ as R1SMG are discussed in Appendix~\ref{app:small-eps}).